2023 Updates for the Amazon Mega Backdoor Roth

 - 401(k) contribution: $22,500

 The federal limit for 401(k) contributions is $73,500 if you’re 50 or older, meaning our example employee can contribute up to $36,650 in after-tax dollars and immediately convert those dollars to Roth.

 Amazon will let you contribute a percentage from each paycheck to your 401(k) over the course of the year up to the federal limit.
 You will need to go into Fidelity NetBenefits to set your contributions.

 A quick note about setting your contributions:

-Supplementing Your Cash Flow Using Amazon Restricted Stock Units
+Supplement Your Cash Flow Using Amazon Restricted Stock Units (RSUs)

-How Does the Amazon Mega Backdoor Roth Help Reduce Taxes?
+Long-Term Benefits of the Amazon Mega Backdoor Roth

 Needless to say, the long-term benefits of increasing your retirement savings, particularly by utilizing the Amazon Mega Backdoor Roth Conversion strategy, could make a massive positive impact on what your retirement looks like.